 - If you want to audition on ACX, read through the KB articles in the ACX section, especially ACX Projects to Avoid.
 (Shameless plug for a related product: I taught a 3-hour webinar called Put Yourself in the ACX Driver’s Seat.
 It’s available for purchase and immediate download on my Shop page.)

-Acquire the habit of looking through the worldwide, member Event Calendar for any training opportunities you want to attend.
+- Acquire the habit of looking through the worldwide, member Event Calendar for any training and networking opportunities you want to attend.
 You can also participate in any of the Clubhouse discussions you see there.
-In fact, now is a good time to join the Narrators Roadmap club!
+In fact, now is a good time to join the Narrators Roadmap House!
 I track a LOT of events and add more to the calendar every week!

 You’ve narrated 1-9 books: